This helps you sell better face to face and helps you write better content for the products.

 - The benefit of the locking actuator is the pepper spray has a safety switch.

-- The benefit of maintenance free is customer will not have to fix anything.
+- The benefit of maintenance-free is the customer will not have to fix anything.

 - The benefit of batteries included is the product is ready to use out of the box.

-While these may seem like true benefits, they’re really just elaborations on the features.
+While these may seem like actual benefits, they elaborate on the features.
 So what is truly a benefit?

-The best way to understand the true benefit of your product, or to answer the “What’s in it for me; how does this solve my problem?” question, is to focus instead on the real reasons the customer thinks the features are important.
-A customer’s perception of each feature’s real reasons is what attracts him or her to a particular product.
+The best way to understand the true benefit of your product, or to answer the “What’s in it for me; how does this solve my problem?” question, is to focus instead on the real reasons the customer thinks the features are essential.
+A customer’s perception of each feature’s real reasons attracts him or her to a particular product.

-When someone chooses a stun gun that’s only 2 inches wide, the assumption is that the benefit is it’s easy to hold, but the actual real reasons are that it’s easier to grab in an emergency situation, making it quicker to use, making the user feel more confident in her ability to get it out of her purse and defend herself quickly — she feels safer.
-Those real reasons are the true benefits.
+When someone chooses a stun gun that’s only 2 inches wide, the assumption is that the benefit is it’s easy to hold.
+Still, the real reasons are that it’s easier to grab in an emergency, making it quicker to use, making the user feel more confident in her ability to get it out of her purse and defend herself quickly — she feels safer.
+Those real reasons are the actual benefits.

 When you try to sell the features of your products, you’re making the customer do all the work to figure out why they want the feature.
-It’s in your best interest to draw the connection for them.
+I think it’s in your best interest to draw the connection for them.
 But to do that, you have to know the real reasons yourself.
-Let’s take another look at that features list to see the possible real reasons the customers likes the features:
+Let’s take another look at that features list to see the real possible reasons the customers like the features:

-Only 4 inches high: If I’m going to carry a stun gun in my hand, I don’t want everyone to see it.
+Only 4 inches high: If I carry a stun gun in my hand, I don’t want everyone to see it.
 I don’t want people to think I’m paranoid and afraid.
-Or, the bad guy won’t know I have it in my hand because it so small and I’ll be able to shock him before he even knows I’m carrying the stun gun.
+Or, the bad guy won’t know I have it in my hand because it is so small, and I’ll be able to shock him before he even knows I’m carrying the stun gun.
 I won’t have to worry about him taking it away from me and using it on me because he doesn’t see it!

 Locking Actuator: I don’t want this going off in my purse or when I’m showing it to friends.
 I’m afraid I might spray myself.
 I don’t want to look stupid.